Mouradadel1919/toxic-content-classifier/README.md

-# Multimodal Content Safety Pipeline
+# Content Safety Model

-A production-ready **multimodal content safety system** that detects and filters toxic or unsafe content across **text, images, and voice inputs**.
+A production-ready **multimodal content safety system** that detects and filters toxic or unsafe content across **text, and images inputs**.
 The system integrates **transformer-based NLP models**, **image captioning**, and layered safety checks for high-accuracy moderation.

 ---